jons/life/README.md

 the self-programming game of life. or <i>splife</i>.

+familiarity with conway's game of life is expected for the reader of this document.

 in conway's game of life, the rule set for each cell is fixed:
   1. any live cell with fewer than two live neighbours dies, as if caused by under-population.
   1. any live cell with two or three live neighbours lives on to the next generation.